Indonesia's mosques seek "jazz lounge" quality for Ramadan

 Some mosques are responding by seeking smoother sounding speakers.
 Local company V8sound is trying to tap into that market with its "Al Karim" speakers.

-"The purpose of these loudspeakers is so that Indonesian mosques can have a jazz lounge standard," Harry Kissowo, the company founder and audio adviser for the presidential palace, told Reuters.
+"The purpose of these loudspeakers is so that Indonesian mosques can have a jazz lounge standard," Harry Kisswoto, the company founder and audio adviser for the presidential palace, told Reuters.

 The routine use of loudspeakers for five prayer calls a day increases during Ramadan and can include a very early reminder that dawn prayers are coming up.